pkskelly/pres-MigratingFTCApps/presentation.md

-Still On Premises - What Should I Do?
+But I'm Still On Premises...
 ========================
 - Use REST whenever possible
 - Use CSOM when needed